 So, you can decide the string tension of your racket depending on the level of your gameplay.
-If you’re a beginner, I recommend using low tension string as it is much powerful and durable.
+If you’re a beginner, I recommend using a low-tension string as it is much powerful and durable.
 However, intermediate and advanced players can try higher string tensions.
 You can read another post of mine where I have talked about the best badminton racket strings.

-The material used for making badminton racket must be superior quality, as they need to withstand a lot of power hitting during the gameplay.
+The material used for making badminton rackets must be of superior quality, as they need to withstand a lot of power-hitting during the gameplay.
 There are four types of material mainly used for making badminton rackets Wood, Steel, Carbon fiber, and aluminum.
-However, wooden badminton rackets are a past thing, as they are not durable and doesn’t help players for power hitting; this material is not more in use these days.
+However, wooden badminton rackets are a past thing, as they are not durable and don’t help players for power-hitting; this material is not more in use these days.

-Stainless steel is used great durable material and cost effective too.
-Steel made badminton rackets are most durable, but this material made rackets are often substantial.
+Stainless steel is used great durable material and is cost-effective too.
+Steel-made badminton rackets are most durable, but these material-made rackets are often substantial.
 However, today, manufacturers used combined materials with steel and magnesium, carbon, or iron to make it lightweight and durable.

-Carbon fiber is one of the best choices for all level of players.
-After introducing carbon fiber to badminton racket industry, most of the premium rackets are made of this material.
-Graphites are lightweight, highly durable, and provides fantastic stability.
+Carbon fiber is one of the best choices for all levels of players.
+After introducing carbon fiber to the badminton racket industry, most of the premium rackets are made of this material.
+Graphites are lightweight, highly durable, and provide fantastic stability.

 However, most of us overlook the balancing factor while choosing a badminton racket.
 Knowing the balancing point will help you to understand which racket will be right for you.

-There three categories of badminton rackets depending on balancing factor head substantial balance, head light balance, and even balance racket.
-On head heavy balance racket the balance of the racket stay towards the head of the racket.
-Any racket that has balancing point over 295mm is considered as head heavy balance.
+These three categories of badminton rackets depend on balancing factor head substantial balance, head light balance, and even balance racket.
+On the head heavy balance racket, the balance of the racket stays towards the head of the racket.
+Any racket that has a balancing point over 295mm is considered a head-heavy balance.
 This type of racket is preferable for those who like power hitting and smashing more.

-Now, if the balancing point is below 285 than it is considered as head light balance racket.
-Players who like fast hitting, and speed on the game, head light balance model is a perfect choice for them.
-However, as this has less weight on the head, the players who like power hitting may not want to pick this type of racket.
-So, choose this type of racket if you like speed over power.
+Now, if the balancing point is below 285 then it is considered as a headlight balanced racket.
+For players who like fast-hitting, and speed on the game, the headlight balance model is a perfect choice for them.
+However, as this has less weight on the head, the players who like power-hitting may not want to pick this type of racket.
+So, choose this type of racket if you like speed overpower.

-A good brand provides all the essentials quality of racket for better gameplay.
+A good brand provides all the essential qualities of a racket for better gameplay.
 There are many brands out in the market, but you have to choose the right one for yourself.
-The best way to select a racket brands is by looking into its user review.
+The best way to select a racket brand is by looking into its user review.
 Before selecting any racket brand first look into the brand profile.
-It doesn’t matter whether you’re beginner, intermediate, or an advanced player, not selecting the right brand racket for yourself can break the game.
+It doesn’t matter whether you’re a beginner, intermediate, or advanced player, not selecting the right brand racket for yourself can break the game.

 Flexibility helps to restore repulsion force during the hitting on the shuttlecock.
 This happens when we hit the shuttlecock, the racket slightly goes back to restore the energy throughout the swing movement.
-However, as during the restoration of the power the badminton racket slightly move backwards, this might cause the perfect placement during hitting.
+However, as during the restoration of the power the badminton racket slightly moves backward, this might cause the perfect placement during hitting.

 Now which one to pick?.
-If you love power hitting, smashes, and hit the shuttle hard, stiff rackets are the right choice for you.
+If you love power-hitting, smashes, and hitting the shuttle hard, stiff rackets are the right choice for you.
 But, it becomes hard to place the shots while using a flexible racket.
-Also, flexible racket provides lesser control compare to a stiff one.
-Although as it’s easy to use and don’t need much effort to hit, beginners can start with flexible.
+Also, a flexible racket provides lesser control compared to a stiff one.
+Although as it’s easy to use and doesn’t need much effort to hit, beginners can start with flexibility.

 The Shape of the Racket

-Now, if you like higher hitting and have the reasonable control of the game, oval shape rackets are an excellent choice to go with.
-However, most of the beginners don’t feel comfortable playing with an oval shaped racket.
-As in oval shaped racket gets the highest power hitting when the shuttle comes in contact of the center sweet spot.
+Now, if you like higher hitting and have reasonable control of the game, oval shape rackets are an excellent choice to go with.
+However, most beginners don’t feel comfortable playing with an oval-shaped racket.
+As in oval-shaped racket gets the highest power hitting when the shuttle comes in contact with the center sweet spot.

 Where in isometric as the sweet spot covers the more significant area, it becomes easier for beginners to hit the perfect desired shots.

-So, beginners can start their gameplay with isometric where intermediate and advanced players are recommended to go with oval shape rackets.
+So, beginners can start their gameplay with isometric whereas intermediate and advanced players are recommended to go with oval shape rackets.
 However, it depends on your personal comfort of gameplay.
-Although, the shape of racket doesn’t impact the gameplay much.
+Although, the shape of the racket doesn’t impact the gameplay much.